 - Rustic Bakery Crackers

-Fill a few small bowls with a variety of nuts for extra salt and crunch.
-Nuts not only provide a beautiful presentation, but they help fill empty space.
-There are plenty of seasonal varieties you can include.
+Fill a few small bowls with nuts for extra salt and crunch.
+They not only provide a beautiful presentation but also help fill empty space!
+There are plenty of seasonal varieties you can opt for, including these:

 - Marcona Almonds